 If reading long blogs just isn’t your deal, you can listen to me read it instead!
-Click the play button below, or subscribe and listen through our podcast on iTunes, Stitcher, or Google Play.
+Click the play button below, or subscribe and listen through our podcast on iTunes, Stitcher, or Spotify.

 I tend to get wrapped up in my own thoughts.
 A lot.